Settings Selector based on Capture Speed

 Manually tune 2D settings

-If automatic tuning or the look-up table does not provide sufficient 2D quality, you can manually tune the color settings by adjusting the color balance and gamma parameters.
+If 2D settings presets or automatic tuning does not provide sufficient 2D quality, you can manually tune the color settings by adjusting the color balance and gamma parameters.
 Gamma correction can be used to either darken or brighten the image.
 The color channel parameters makes the color image look more natural.
-We recommend using our projector as a flash when capturing 2D images.
-IN this case, you do not need to adjust the color balance.
-If you choose to capture without the projector, you need to re-tune the white balance.
-We explain how to do this in Color Balance article.

 For an in-depth tutorial on how to optimize for colors, see Optimizing Color Image.